BeatrisIlieva/devto-articles/articles/exploring-js-inheritance.md

 // Calling the eat method from the Animal class (inherited) daisyCat.eat(); // Cat is a Carnivore.

+const tomCat = new Cat('Tom', 'Persian');

+console.log(tomCat.meow === daisyCat.meow); // true
 ```

+Using classes makes object-oriented principles easier to implement and understand in JavaScript.
+It improves readability, and maintainability, and allows for clear inheritance structures.
+Although class inheritance in JavaScript is built on prototypes under the hood, it provides a much more familiar syntax for developers coming from other OOP languages.

 ## Summary

-### In JS we have fours ways to create a new instance of an object:
+### In JS we have fours ways to create a new instance of an object

 1. By using an object literal
 2. By using a factory function
 3. By using the class syntax
 4. By using a function constructor

-### What is an own member
+### Prototypes

+1. Every JS object has a prototype, a reference to another object, allowing memory-efficient property and method sharing.
+2. A prototype is a reference to an object.

+### Function Constructor & Prototype Property

+1. Function Constructors create objects, but without optimization, each instance has separate methods.
+2. Adding methods to prototype improves memory efficiency by sharing a single method across instances.

 ### Difference between object create and object assign

-Object.assign() copies an object's own properties into a new object but does not retain prototype chain inheritance.
+1. `Object.assign()` copies an object's own properties into a new object but does not retain prototype chain inheritance.
-Object.create() creates a new object with an existing object as its prototype, preserving inheritance without copying properties.
+2. `Object.create() `creates a new object with an existing object as its prototype, preserving inheritance without copying properties.

 ### Difference between `prototype property` and `proto`

 1. `proto` is a property of objects and refers to their prototypes.
-2. `prototype` is a property of functions that will be set as a prototype to the objects created by a given function constructor
+2. `prototype` is a property of functions that will be set as a prototype to the objects created by a given function constructor.

-### `prototype` is an object
+#### Conclusion

+Prototypes form the foundation of JavaScript’s inheritance model, enabling efficient memory usage and code reuse.
+While prototype-based inheritance is powerful, class syntax provides a cleaner and more intuitive approach while achieving the same functionality.

+---

+Thank you for reading!

+I would be grateful to understand your opinion.